peferron/peferron.github.io/_posts/2015-11-10-side-projects-overtime.md

 ---
 layout: post
-title: Experimenting with overtime and side projects
+title: "Experimenting with overtime and side projects"
+description: "A very personal post about experiments I did on overtime, side projects, and learning.
+Complete with terrible analogies."
 ---

 *Warning: this post is completely about myself.
 Writing helps me clear my thoughts.*